 Demonstration of Sophia, a robot with AI programming: The following two brief videos demonstrate an initial foray into AI enabled robotics.
 Details include speculation about the role of AI robots among human society.
 It can be a bit clumsy at times, but it is still a fascinating (frightening?) initial encounter.

-Required Article: Explore the range of AI applications in this comprehensive list:
+Required Article: Explore the range of AI applications in this comprehensive list:.
+Be sure to scroll to the bottom to see the list.

 Required Infographic: What is “Mathwashing”?: